-In the mid 1960’s a group of local historians and members of the Owasco, NY Chapter of the DAR compiled a 10 volume listing of Cayuga County, NY cemetery records.
-Along with other cemeteries in Cayuga County are the listings of seven cemeteries which are no longer actively being used for burials in Montezuma.
+In the mid-1960s a group of local historians and members of the Owasco, NY Chapter of the DAR compiled a 10 volume listing of Cayuga County, NY cemetery records.
+Along with other cemeteries in Cayuga County are the listings of seven cemeteries that are no longer actively being used for burials in Montezuma.

 Below is a link that provides the listings to assist in you with genealogy and family history research in Cayuga County, NY.
 Here you will find additional links for online:

 Three of the Town cemeteries have public access; the others are located in remote farming areas between private property.
 We ask that you use discretion and the courtesy of asking for permission before trespassing on private property.

 A new cemetery project has been undertaken in the summer of 2020 directed by Kathleen Shaw Decker.
 Kathy became concerned so many of the early gravestones were becoming illegible.
 With the help of her assistants, husband Jim and grandson Brendan they have been locating and photographing the gravestones in Montezuma area cemeteries using a smartphone app to upload the photos to the website, http://billiongraves.com.
 Kathy is transcribing the headstone information, updating, and cross-referencing information on the Montezuma genealogy database.
 If you have any questions regarding the project, you may contact Kathy by email at firstname.lastname@example.org

 First of all, there are many similarities, but for genealogists and family historians, there are some important differences.
 There are two blogs on the BillionGraves’ website that explain it well here.

 Located along a hillside on Route 90 in the hamlet of Montezuma this early cemetery has burials beginning in 1810 when the hamlet of Montezuma, Cayuga County, NY, was first settled.
 It contains approximately 185 graves with the last known burial in 1933.